 Remarkably, the paradigm may have started to change in some parts of the world, where a few major carriers came to dominate their markets in what resembles near-oligopolies.
 But situation is different in Europe, where five majors — Lufthansa, Ryanair, IAG, Air France-KLM and easyJet — compete against a myriad of smaller operators.

 Consolidation is inevitable, and Lufthansa made it clear that it wants to participate.
 In 2018, buying Air Berlin in distress was a clear defensive transaction, effectively blocking any competitor from entering the so-called “fortress Lufthansa” territory.

-Several observers claim that with a modernized fleet and better margins, the company has all the muscle it needs to make its bold ambitions a reality.
+Several observers claim that with a modernized fleet and better margins, the company has all the muscle it needs to turn its bold ambitions into reality.
 That may be true, but as of now, its financial standing resembles an eggshell, with €13bn in debt, pension and provisions — plus €18bn in purchasing commitments — against less than €3bn in operating earnings.

 Absent a structural shift in the European air travel industry, Lufthansa’s conservatively assessed free cash-flow should average €1bn per year.
 Of course, high operating leverage, maximum exposure to economic cycles and unproven restructuring efforts at Eurowings — its low cost carrier — could severely dampen bottom line.